Gatekeeping and You! (J-Fashion in the Internet Age)

 FINAL THOUGHTS

-These lipsticks are so cute.
-They both look and feel great.
+These lipsticks are adorable.
+They both look and feel great on the lips.
 The color applies effortlessly, and the smooth texture makes it feel really indulgent.

 I think I will try combining 306 with 001 for an extra frosty effect!